PhasesResearchLab/2018-CALPHAD-Workshop/outline.md

 - UQ perspective

-## ESPEI tutorial (30 [175] mins)
+## ESPEI demo and tutorial (30 [175] mins)

-- Demo dataset format, uploading to ESPEI datasets, view with `dataplot`
+- Demo
-- ESPEI documentation overview, where to find settings and info
+  * ESPEI documentation overview, where to find settings and info
+  * Demo dataset format, uploading to ESPEI datasets
+- Tutorial
+  * Download (or open from USB) some datasets for single phase dataset (Al-Ni)
-- Write an input file
+  * Create an input file and run parameter selection
+  * Compare selected parameters to data
+  * View ESPEI datasets with dataplot
-- Run ESPEI (TODO: how will they have time to run a meaningful simulation?
+  * Run ESPEI (TODO: how will they have time to run a meaningful simulation?
 Give them results from a run to analyze?)
-- Analyze results by viewing phase diagrams, looking at UQ
+  * Analyze results by viewing phase diagrams, looking at UQ

 ## Slack time for questions (5 [180] mins)